-California sea lions are found from Vancouver Island, British Columbia to the southern tip of Baja California in Mexico.
-They breed mainly on offshore islands, ranging from southern California's Channel Islands south to Mexico, although a few pups have been born on Año Nuevo and the Farallon Islands in central California.
-There is a distinct population of California sea lions at the Galapagos Islands.
-A third population in the Sea of Japan became extinct, probably during World War II.
+California sea lions are coastal animals found from Vancouver Island, British Columbia, to the southern tip of Baja California in Mexico.
+However, there is a distinct population of California sea lions at the Galápagos Islands.
+In fact, there was a third population of sea lions in the Sea of Japan, but they became extinct around the time of World War II.